discordjs/guide/guide/creating-your-bot/configuration-files.md

 }
 ```

-Go back to your main bot file, locate the `const client = new Discord.Client()` line, and add this under it:
+Go back to your main bot file, locate the `const client = new Discord.Client()` line, and add this above it:

 ```js
 // `./` means "look for a file in the same directory as this file"